 5-leg parlay vig: ~30-35%

-These aren't secrets—it's just math most bettors haven't seen laid out clearly.
+These aren't secrets.
+It's just math most bettors haven't seen clearly.
 Understanding your betting edge starts with knowing what you're paying.

 What About Same-Game Parlays (SGPs)?

-Same-game parlays—where all legs come from a single game—have exploded in popularity.
-Every sportsbook promotes them heavily on their homepage.
+Same-game parlays—where all legs come from a single game—exploded in popularity.
+Every sportsbook promotes them heavily.

-Here's the thing: sportsbooks used to BAN these.
+Here's the thing: sportsbooks used to ban these entirely.

 Why Were They Banned?